By: Team T12-3 Since: Aug 2018 Licence: MIT

 Given below is a snippet of implementation of category:

-Schedule Planner contains a list of cateogry list, implemented using UniqueCategoryList
+Schedule Planner contains a list of cateogry list, implemented using UniqueCategoryList.

-is a list used to save categories which does not allow duplicates.
+UniqueCategoryList is a list used to save categories which does not allow duplicates.

 Any two categories with same name are considered identical.
 Given below is a snippet